 - 1 handful fresh cilantro leaves, chopped

 - Chop the onion, green onions, mint and cilantro.
 Set aside.
 Make sure everything you will need is accessible as this cooks fast, especially in a wok.

-- Heat a 14 inch wok or large (but not non-stick!) pan with ½ a tablespoon of the coconut oil over high heat.
+- Heat a 14 inch wok or large pan with 1/2 a tablespoon of the coconut oil over high heat.
 When it is hot enough to stir fry, a drop of water will evaporate from the pan in a second or two.